The Best Nursery Dresser 2023

-Last Updated: The Best Nursery Dresser 2018.
-After researching over 80 manufacturers of dressers and other nursery furniture our top pick for best nursery dresser is the DaVinci Jayden 6-Drawer Double Wide Dresser ($350).
-If you just need a three-drawer dresser with changing top, the same brand sells that for $268..
+Last Updated: The Best Nursery Dresser 2023.
+After researching over 80 manufacturers of dressers and other nursery furniture our top pick for best nursery dresser is the .
+DaVinci Jayden 3-Drawer Double Wide Dresser (

 We picked this dresser because the brand (DaVinci) is reliable and has a good safety track record.
 The dresser itself is made of New Zealand pine and has metal drawer glides with safety stops (so drawers can’t be removed accidentally).
 DaVinci also includes an anti-tip kit—that is essential to install to prevent tip-over accidents.